-- My child is not currently enrolled in a school in the Highline School District, can they still be tested to be considered for highly capable services?
+- My child is not currently enrolled in a school in the Highline Public Schools, can they still be tested to be considered for highly capable services?

 - What is the typical learning experience in a Challenge classroom?

-- What is the Highly Capable Student Learning Plan?
+- What is the Highly Capable Learning Plan?

-Students who are newly enrolled in Highline Public Schools are eligible to be tested during winter period when testing typically occurs.
-Students who receive highly capable services in a previous district are not able to transfer their placement from one district to another since each district has their own screening process.
-Parents/guardians and Highline school staff are welcome to nominate their students before the assessment period by email at firstname.lastname@example.org
+Students who are newly enrolled in Highline Public Schools are eligible to be tested during our regular testing window each winter.
+Students who receive highly capable services in a previous district are not able to "transfer" their placement from one district to another since each district has their own identification process.
+Parents/guardians and Highline school staff are welcome to nominate their students before the assessment period by email at email@example.com

 If your student transitions to Highline Public Schools after the Highly Capable Program testing period, please talk to your student’s new school about the opportunities that the school provides for academically accelerated students.
 All schools provide differentiated instruction and have programs and opportunities for students at all academic levels.

 Highly Capable Program assessment happens in the Winter of every school year so students new to the district will have the opportunity to test during the next testing period.